 Con artists are masters of trust

 You can learn a lot about trust from the people who violate it for a living.
 “A hood planning a bank holdup might case the treasury for rudimentary facts, but in the end he depends on his gun.
 A con artist’s only weapon is his brain,” says celebrity con man Frank Abagnale, author of the memoir Catch Me If You Can.
 So what do Abagnale and other con artists know that you don’t?
 For starters, how to earn the confidence of strangers in seconds flat.
-Don't get conned when you use these trusted brands.
-These are the most trusted brands in America.
+Make sure you’re aware of these 10 online scams and how to avoid them.

 Con artists target the vulnerable

 If you’ve ever been scammed (and most of us have, in one way or another) it doesn’t mean you’re stupid—it only means you were vulnerable.
 That’s because scam artists play to emotions, not intelligence.
 “People who are going through times of extreme life change, for instance, are very vulnerable to con artists because you lose your equilibrium,” says science writer Maria Konnikova, author of The Confidence Game: Why We Fall for It … Every Time.
 “You end up more susceptible to all types of cons when you, for instance, have lost a job… [but] positive changes also make you vulnerable—you start being more credulous of good things in general.”
 Other easy targets?
 The lonely, the elderly, and the insecure (usually men) are notoriously easy targets.
 Millennials need to be aware of these financial scams.